rmorshea/rmorshea.github.io/docs/resume.md

 - Principle team member developing a library for defining features at 23andMe
 - Delivered the library and several core model features ahead of schedule
-- Created documentation and testing infrastructure that's loved by users, and makes devs more effective
+- Made comprehensize docs and tests that are loved by users, and devs alike

 ### Software Engineer | [Cisco](https://www.cisco.com/c/en/us/products/software/smart-accounts/software-licensing.html) | Jul 2018 - Jul 2019